ibm-build-lab/wxd-file-ingestion-utilities/python/README.md

 ## Run code to bulk ingest
 ```
-python3 python3 elastic_ingest.py
+python3 doc_ingest.py
 ```
+## Next steps to create document embeddings

-## Create a destination index if it doesn't exist
+### Create a destination index if it doesn't exist
 ```
 Run the following in the Elastisearch `Dev Tools` console, adjust to match your JSON document format: